Timed out

 Timed out is a method of dismissal in the sport of cricket.
 It occurs when an incoming batter is not ready to play within a given amount of time of the previous batter being either dismissed or retired.
 This is one case of a 'diamond' or 'platinum' duck, as the player is out without having faced a ball.
 The purpose of the law is to ensure there are no unnecessary delays to the game.
 It is easily avoided, and it is very unusual for a batter to get out 'timed out'.
-As of March 2025, there have been no instances of this type of dismissal in Test cricket, a single instance each in One Day International and Twenty20 International cricket, and seven instances in first-class cricket.
+As of June 2026, there have been no instances of this type of dismissal in Test cricket, a single instance each in One Day International, men and women's Twenty20 International cricket, and seven instances in first-class cricket.

 Background

 "Timed Out" as a specific method of dismissal was added to the Laws in the 1980 code.
 It provided two minutes for the incoming batter to "step on to the field of play".
 In the 2000 code, this was revised to three minutes for the batter to "be in position to take guard or for his partner to be ready to receive the next ball".
 However, the first printed Laws of cricket, in 1775, already required the umpires "To allow Two Minutes for each Man to come in when one is out".

 In 1919, Sussex cricketer Harold Heygate was given out by the umpire Alfred Street as "timed out" in a first-class County Championship match with Somerset at Taunton.
 MCC, then in charge of the Laws, later ruled that the umpire was correct in ending the Sussex innings when Heygate failed to appear within two minutes, but that the batter should be marked as "absent", which is how it appears in the 1920 edition of Wisden Cricketers' Almanack.
 Under present rules, Heygate would have been recorded as "absent hurt", and this is how his innings is now recorded in CricketArchive.
 The match ended in a tie.